dtelnet: A Free Telnet Client for Windows 16/32

 Alt,Shift+,0x4d = "mcedit "

-• Help file dropped — it's has been unmaintaned since the past millenium.
+• Help file dropped — it's been unmaintaned since the past millenium.

 2012-06-25 Version 1.2.6: